tayefulislam/square-inventory/README.md

 # Description

-Square Inventory warehouse management or inventory management web application.Square Inventory  develop by using  React, Firebase, React Router, Node, Express, Mongodb,Heroku (Server side),React Bootstrap.
-You can easily handle your warehouse by it.
+Square Inventory warehouse management or inventory management web application.Square Inventory  develop by using  React, Firebase, React Router, Node, Express, Mongodb,Heroku (Server side),React Bootstrap , React CountUp etc. You can easily handle your warehouse by it.
 You can track,add ,update,delete your item.

 ## Features & Functionality